diverso-lab/uvlhub-docs/docs/architecture/project_structure.md

 ### docker-compose.dev.yml
 Docker Compose configuration file for the development environment.
 It defines how development containers should be orchestrated.

 ### docker-compose.prod.yml
+Docker Compose configuration file for the production environment (with SSL).
+It defines how containers should be orchestrated in production.

+### docker-compose.prod.yml
 Docker Compose configuration file for the production environment.
 It defines how containers should be orchestrated in production.